koizumistr/OpenChain_Onboarding/docs/getting_started.md

 ## 4. Engage With Our Community

 We Hold [Bi-Weekly Global Calls and Bi-Weekly Webinars](https://www.openchainproject.org/community).
-This allow us to connect with teams around the world to discuss activity, and to hold on-going presentations delivering timely knowledge.
+This allows us to connect with teams around the world to discuss activity, and to hold on-going presentations delivering timely knowledge.

 ## 5. Twitter